xrdocs/design/README.md

 # design
-Blogs and Tutorials on  Network Compass Designs and Architectures
+Blogs and Tutorials on Network Designs and Architectures